 If the analytical result of a single grab sample is higher than the instantaneous maximum effluent limitation for a parameter, the Discharger will be considered out of compliance for that parameter for that single sample, unless the influent supply water equals or exceeds the instantaneous maximum effluent limitation.
 In that case, the effluent concentration may not exceed the influent supply water concentration, for those parameter listed in Table 4, Footnote 3, and for that sampling event only.
-Noncompliance for each sample will be considered separately (e.g., the results of two grab samples taken different times within a calendar day that both exceed the instantaneous minimum effluent limitation would result in two instances of noncompliance with the instantaneous maximum effluent limitation).
+Non-compliance for each sample will be considered separately (e.g., the results of two grab samples taken different times within a calendar day that both exceed the instantaneous minimum effluent limitation would result in two instances of non-compliance with the instantaneous maximum effluent limitation).
 Duplicate samples taken at the same time and location for QA/QC purposes will not be subject to duplicate fines.
 QA/QC includes splitting a sample and/or collection of duplicate samples for analysis by a different laboratory.
-Reanalysis of samples after recalibration and maintenance of field test instruments will not be subject to duplicate fines.
+Reanalysis of samples after re-calibration and maintenance of field test instruments will not be subject to duplicate fines.
 The Discharger will calculate and report whether the influent supply water concentration equals or exceeds the instantaneous maximum effluent limitation.

-B. INTAKE CREDIT FOR POLLUTANTS
+B. INTAKE CREDIT FOR Pollutants

 The Water Board determines that pollutant intake water credits are allowed on a pollutant-by-pollutant and discharge-by-discharge basis for the constituents listed below if the influent supply water concentration exceeds the instantaneous maximum effluent limitation.
+Water Board staff compiled data provided by the CA DFW (Attachment L) from submitted self-monitoring reports to describe: Effluent Quality (Table 1), Influent Supply Water Quality (Table 2), and Receiving Water Quality (Table 3).
 The following analysis demonstrates that criteria for pollutant intake credits are satisfied and meet 40 CFR 122.45(g).

-1. The observed maximum ambient background concentration, and the intake water concentration of the pollutant exceeds the most stringent applicable objective for that pollutant;
+The observed maximum ambient background concentration, and the intake water concentration of the pollutant exceeds the most stringent applicable objective for that pollutant;

 Constituent Maximum Intake (mg/L) (average 1994-2014) Objective (mg/L) (average 1994-2014)

 Nitrate, Total (as N) 0.986 (06/11/06) 0.6

 Nitrogen, Total (as N) 0.785 (11/04/13) 0.9

-Orthophosphate, Dissolved (as P) 0.889 (02/22/2005)/ 0.32

 Total Dissolved Solids 291 (12/02/96) 207